Philliec459/Open-Source-Petrophysics/README.md

 The goal of the Open-Source-Petrophysics repository is to consolidate various petrophysical tools and scripts into a focused, well-documented resource.
 Initially, the repository will serve as a launchpad for tools designed with one or two specific objectives, making them easy for others to try out and build upon.
 Over time, we’ll also develop more comprehensive workflows, like those we have shared in this [repository](https://github.com/Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St).

-Please find below some ideas for the tools we'll be developing, Any topic in blue have a CoLab-ready Jupyter Notebook available from that link.
+Please find below some ideas for the tools that we will be developing.
+Any topic in blue have a CoLab-ready Jupyter Notebook available from that link.
 The number of blue links will increase with time as we develop more notebooks.

 **Petrophysical Analysis**
 - [Read in las file, explore data](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/1_Read_LAS_Explore_Data.ipynb)